 Most Pennsylvania DUI arrests result in misdemeanor charges, but cases involving serious injury or death will likely bring felony charges.
-A Pennsylvania DUI lawyer from Levow DWI Law is ready to review your felony or misdemeanor driving under the influence charge and will endeavor to develop a strong defense strategy to help you.
+A Pennsylvania DUI lawyer from Zachary B. Cooper, Attorney at Law, P.C. is ready to review your felony or misdemeanor driving under the influence charge and will endeavor to develop a strong defense strategy to help you.

 Pennsylvania has a unique three-tiered system for charging DUI based on blood alcohol content (BAC) and prior convictions.
 However, unless serious injury or death was involved, all three tiers are charged as misdemeanors with progressively more serious repercussions for higher BAC and/or prior DUI convictions.